richbruzzese/techdegree_project9/README.md

 If incomplete or inaccurate data is passed into the body of a request, the app will notify the user of the missing details.

+### Testing
+`RESTAPI_postman_collection.json` file can be imported into postman to provide user with all calls needed to test with.